AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 R1: We marked in the every title for each meeting minutes to indicate whether this is client meeting or group meeting.
 We think this is clear encough.

+F2: Expert communication need to properly written down.

+R2: We will write a proper document to introduce the experts and all the important points in the communication.

 ### 3.4.
 Teamwork
 #### 3.4.1.
 Aspects Done Well